April TARDA Newsletter – The Timeshare Transparency Act S3502 – Steines vs Westgate – a Military Lending Act Update

 https://www.schiff.senate.gov/news/press-releases/news-sens-schiff-curtis-introduce-bill-to-protect-consumers-from-predatory-timeshare-practices/

-The Timeshare Transparency Act requires all timeshare agreements to:
+The Timeshare Transparency Act would require all timeshare agreements to:

 ● Include a single document itemizing all acquisition and maintenance costs.